Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST)

-Physicians discuss with patients the possibility of cardiopulmonary arrest, describe CPR procedures and likely outcomes, and ask patients about treatment preferences.
+Physicians discuss with patients the possibility of cardiopulmonary arrest in light of their immediate medical condition, describe CPR procedures and likely outcomes, and ask patients about treatment preferences.
 If the patient is incapable of making a decision about CPR, a surrogate may make the decision based on the patient’s previously expressed preferences or, if such preferences are unknown, in accordance with the patient’s best interests.

-Many patients with advanced illness face heightened challenges in having their wishes respected not only with respect to CPR but with respect to any critical care decision.
-To provide better care planning for patients with advanced illness, most states have adopted, or are in the process of adopting, some version of a program commonly called Physician Orders for Life-Sustaining Treatment (POLST).
-Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), and Medical Orders for Scope of Treatment (MOST).
-The programs follow a common paradigm but typically have somewhat different forms and policies.
+Most states have adopted, or are in the process of adopting, some version of a program commonly called Physician Orders for Life-Sustaining Treatment (POLST).
+Other names for the program have included Medical Orders for Life-Sustaining Treatment (MOLST), Physician Orders for Scope of Treatment (POST), Medical Orders for Scope of Treatment (MOST), and Transportable Physician Orders for Patient Preferences (TPOPP).
+The programs follow a common paradigm but have somewhat different forms and policies.
 The most common criterion for qualifying as advanced illness in these programs is if the clinician would not be surprised if the patient were to die within the next year.

-The POLST process is initiated by health care providers and results in a set of medical orders that is portable across all health care settings and addresses CPR, along with overall goals of treatment (comfort care only, full curative treatments, or limited treatments in between) and other critical care decisions, such as the use of artificial nutrition and hydration.
+The POLST process is initiated by health care providers through discussions with the patient or surrogate about the patient’s current condition and goals of care.
+It results in a set of medical orders that is portable across all health care settings and addresses CPR, along with overall goals of treatment (comfort care only, full curative treatments, or limited treatments in between) and other critical care decisions, such as the use of artificial nutrition and hydration.
 These programs can help physicians best honor their patients' wishes regarding goals of treatment and help ensure continuity across care settings.

 POLST and similar programs do not exist in every state or community, but their development is spreading rapidly.
 A national POLST task force provides a clearinghouse at www.polst.org.